ASzc/nagoya/README.md

 ## Container Systems With `toji`

+### Docker-level Dependencies

+Dependencies between configured containers are found in the Volume_From and Link options.
+Commands will be executed against the group of containers with respect to this partial ordering, so that Docker doesn't produce errors.

-TODO Automatic docker-level (links, volumes, etc.) dependency order via topological sorting.
-If a service running inside a container needs a service in another container, then that level of guarantee is not provided by toji.
+Nagoya doesn't provide any guarantees for the ordering of dependencies inside the containers themselves.
+If a program running inside a container needs a program in another container, then the first program must wait for the second to be ready with its own polling or messaging system.

+### Multithreading

+To deliver the fastest execution time possible for the commands (particularly start), multithreading is used.
+Some commands on the Docker backend (like remove) use global locks, so they defeat the multithreading in the current version of Docker.

 ### Configuration